-My personal choice, as I write this article (August 2017) with over 200 hours on the Harvard, is to 3 point land every time regardless of wind.
-I still train often and bash the circuit.
-I like to mix it up a little when beating the circuit.
-I find this works well because I am far from perfect and I sometimes arrive for a beautiful 3 pointer and then find the two front main wheels touch first!
+My personal choice, as I write this article (August 2020) with just over 300 hours on the Harvard, is to 3 point land or “Normal Landings” as they were called in the 1940s and ’50s.
+Having recently flown 10 hours in the P51 Mustang in the USA where every landing was wheeled, I can definitely see the merits in wheeler landings versus 3 pointers in some circumstances.
+I still train often and bash the circuit, I like to mix it up a little when doing the circuit work.
+I find swapping between wheelers and 3 pointers work well as I am far from perfect!
+I sometimes arrive for a beautiful 3 pointer and then find the two front main wheels touch first!
 When this happens I quickly convert the plan to a low tail wheel landing by a quick check forward on the stick and stay in complete control – “I think because I frequently alternate my landings, I get surprised less!”

 The best article I have read on landing the Harvard is by Kent Beckham of the Canadian Harvard Aerobatic Team “Avoiding the ground loop” https://www.t6harvard.com/pilot-stories-2/avoid-ground-loops/ I have listed his item in the pilot’s section of this web site.
 I completely agree with everything mentioned in this article and have used his wisdom for many years now.

 Neil Oakman T6 Harvard Aviation Instructor/Examiner, arriving for a three-point landing at Duxford